Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Badlands National Park

-With 244,000 acres and almost no light pollution, the Badlands are all good for gazing into the cosmos.
+With 244,000 acres and almost no light pollution, the Badlands are perfect for gazing into the cosmos.
 On any given night, see more than 7,500 stars as well as planets, moons, star clusters, satellites and more.

 Each Friday through Monday night from Memorial Day through Labor Day, a park ranger leads a Night Sky Viewing program at the Cedar Pass Amphitheater, allowing visitors to use telescopes and have constellations, planets and more pointed out by a trained ranger.
 Are you welcome to stay afterwards to check out this amazing night sky on your own?
 Of course.

-Fee: A one-vehicle pass is $30 for 7 days or $50 for an annual pass.
+Fee: A one-vehicle pass is $30 for seven days or $50 for an annual pass

 Buffalo Gap National Grasslands